wjvappen/wjvappen/_pages/cv.md

 Participated in 26 cruises in total, with 6 as chief scientist and 7 as group leader.

 2025:
-: RV _Polarstern_, cruise PS150 — 51 days from Longyearbyen, Svalbard to Bremerhaven, Germany
+: RV _Polarstern_, cruise [PS150](https://download.pangaea.de/reference/136611/attachments/PS150_nav.png) "EGC-Sources" — 51 days from Longyearbyen, Svalbard to Bremerhaven, Germany
 Co-Chief Scientist and Group Leader (physical oceanography): servicing of moorings and CTD measurements in Fram Strait